tarraneh/SyncMCMC/README.md

 ### Data File Format

 Data files should be formatted in a particular manner.
 Failure to properly format data files will prevent the analysis scripts from executing.
 All files should contain three columns listing the frequency, flux, and error in that order, and separated by commas.
 Any additional comment lines should include a '#'.
+Please see `tutorial.ipynb` for details on the specific formatting.